 Insurance Act means the Insurance Act 1973 (Cth).

-Insurance Rules means the rules set out in Schedule 3 of these Registrar’s Requirements, as amended from time to time.
+Insurance Rules means the rules set out in Schedule 3, as amended from time to time.

 Law Practice has the meaning given to it in the Legal Profession Uniform Law (Victoria).

 Licensed Conveyancer means a Person licensed or registered under the Conveyancers Act 2006.